 This Spring, we were honored to welcome Elisabeth Rommel to eBay Ads.
-She serves as North America GM, leading our seller and brand partnerships, operations, and marketing.
+She serves as North America and EU GM, leading our seller and brand partnerships, operations, and marketing.
 We couldn’t be more excited to have Elisabeth on the team.
 Her depth of experience in the eCommerce and digital advertising space, along with a clear and strategic vision, will guide us into the next chapter of the eBay Ads story.
 Without further ado, hear more from Elisabeth in her own words about who she is, her vision for eBay Ads and how she sees the future of retail post-pandemic.

 Q: We’re dying to get to know you, Elisabeth.
 Tell us a little bit about yourself and your background.

 My career began at Deloitte in San Francisco, earning my CPA after graduating from Santa Clara University.
 I got my first taste of advertising when I joined CBS MarketWatch as a finance manager and supported the growth of their online advertising business.
 My next move was really transformative.
 I moved to Seattle and joined Amazon in the finance group, where I partnered with businesses to drive growth in core retail shopping and new product offerings like Prime and Kindle.
 One of my career highlights was being part of the launch team for Amazon’s display advertising solutions in 2006, helping it grow into the giant business it is today.
 From there, I joined Google to work with large online retailers, introducing tools like product listing ads to help them grow their businesses.
 I boomeranged back to Amazon and spent the last 9 years leading product, tech, sales, account management, and marketing functions for Amazon’s Retail Technologies, Sponsored Products, Marketplace, and HR Technologies teams.